 Priority Zones include streets that are subject to high pedestrian traffic and tend to be main arterial roads and thoroughfares.
-These streets generally attract large amounts of frequent Graffiti and poster incidences.
-Priority Zones are inspected every 24 hours and Graffiti is removed within 24 hours of identification or Owner's Consent being obtained.
+These streets generally attract large amounts of frequent graffiti and poster incidences.
+Priority Zones are inspected every 24 hours and graffiti is removed within 24 hours of identification or Owner's Consent being obtained.
+The only exception is relating to community posters and notices as detailed below.